kitten-science/kitten-scientists/docs/current/docs/development/development.md

 1. Create a tag for this version:

     ```bash
-    git tag -s v2.0.0-beta.11 -m "2.0.0-beta.11"
+    git tag -s v2.0.0-beta.12 -m "2.0.0-beta.12"
     ```

 1. Push the tag:

     ```bash
-    git push --tags
+    git push origin v2.0.0-beta.12
     ```

 1. Edit the drafted release on GitHub.
 Leave it drafted.
-Publish it when all release tasks have been completed.
+Publish it when all release tasks listed here have been completed.

 1. Raise the version number in [`package.json`](/package.json) to a **higher version that will be in development next**!

 1. Update the [`README.md`](/README.md) to point the latest stable release.

-1. Update the [`docs/current/docs/installation/quick-start.md`](/docs/current/docs/installation/quick-start.md) to point to the latest version number.
+1. Update the [`docs/current/docs/installation/index.md`](/docs/current/docs/installation/index.md) to point to the latest version number.

 1. Update the [`.github/ISSUE_TEMPLATE/bug_report.yml`](/.github/ISSUE_TEMPLATE/bug_report.yml) to mention the latest version number.

-1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.10`.
-Make sure to also search for `beta.10`, `beta10`, and references to _future_ releases that need to point to the _new future_ release!
+1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.11`.
+Make sure to also search for `beta.11`, `beta11`, and references to _future_ releases that need to point to the _new future_ release!

+1. Run `make docs`, and create a new version with the final docs in `docs/v2.0.0-beta.12`.

 1. There are other hardcoded version references in `infrastructure` and `action-release-info`.
 Those must be updated as well, and the entire changeset needs to be cycled through the deployment chain!